 This currently applies to Australians only.
 This information is available from the hospital medical record.

 Patient consent

-Consent is required from all transplant recipients for the transfer of information describing themselves and their transplant procedures to the ANZTCT Registry.
+Consent is required from all transplant recipients for the transfer of information describing themselves and their transplant procedures to ABMTRR.
 The patient consent procedure will be dependent on the individual hospital's policy.